pinek6/selenium-framework-pinek/README.md

 This is the initial version of the selenium framework for the user interface automation.

 Steps:
-1. Install locally IntelliJ
+1. Install locally IntelliJ <br />
-2. Install locally jdk
+2. Install locally jdk <br />
-3. Create new repository in GitHub
+3. Create new repository in GitHub <br />
 4. Create new maven project in IntelliJ